7 minutes read

 "ha".repeated()

 As you can see, the syntax to define an extension function is like defining a simple function.
-Just write the name of a class that you would like to extend and add a dot before the function name.
-The class to be extended is called a receiver type.
+Just write the name of a class that you want to extend and add a dot before the function name.
+The class you want to extend is called a receiver type.

-You can get access to the field of an object in the extension function almost as easily, as in the member function.
+You can access the fields of an object in the extension function almost as easily as in the member function.
 That object is called a receiver object.

 class Client(val name: String, val age: Int)